-- the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws in connection with the closing of this offering; - the voluntary conversion of 58,333,333 Multiple Voting Shares into 58,333,333 Subordinate Voting Shares on or immediately prior to the date of this prospectus; - the conversion of all outstanding shares of our Series A preferred stock into an aggregate of 7,794,042 Subordinate Voting Shares immediately prior to the closing of this offering; and - no exercise by the underwriters of their over-allotment option to purchase up to 1,350,000 additional Subordinate Voting Shares from us.
+- the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws in connection with the closing of this offering; - the voluntary conversion of 58,333,333 shares of our Class 1 common stock into 58,333,333 shares of our Class 2 common stock immediately prior to the effectiveness of the registration statement of which this prospectus forms a part; - the conversion of all outstanding shares of our Series A preferred stock into an aggregate of 7,794,042 shares of our Class 2 common stock immediately prior to the closing of this offering; and - no exercise by the U.S. underwriters and the Canadian underwriters of their over-allotment option to purchase up to 1,350,000 additional shares of Class 2 common stock from us.